Skip Navigation

 Collaboration Planning Service

-• To help your team create strong team processes from the beginning, which has been shown to result in improved scientific outcomes
+• establish strong team processes from the project’s beginning, which has been shown to result in improved scientific outcomes

-• As a template for writing a multi-PI plan
+• create a template for a multi-PI plan

-• To address team-science-specific review criteria in future grant applications
+• address team-science-specific review criteria in future grant applications

 Here is a link for a short (7-minute) video explaining collaboration planning and its potential benefits to you and your team.